CIVIL-309 / 3 credits

 Teaching methods

-Ex cathedra, exercices, discussions, computational tools
+Ex cathedra, exercices, discussions, online tools

 Expected student activities